 Burnt flavors in coffee are the result of over-roasting, fast roasting, or roasting in a high-heat environment.
-This often occurs when the initial roaster temperature when the The processed seed of the coffee tree fruit.
+This often occurs when the initial roaster temperature when the Green coffee refers to the processed seed of the coffee tree fruit.
 Coffee is a flowering shrub that produces fruit.
-The seeds of the fruit are processed, roasted, ground and prepared as an infusion.: Coffee is a flowering shrub More is introduced is too high.
+The seeds of the fruit are processed, roasted, ground and prepared as an infusion.: Coffee More is introduced is too high.
 Usually, Patches of discolored burn marks on the coffee bean, due to a high-heat roast environment or other roast error.: Scorching refers to a roast error that can be discerned by inspecting the roasted coffee, where More and Tipping refers to a roast error that can be discerned by inspecting the roasted coffee, where the ends of the elongated bean appear burnt.
 It can easily be tasted in the cup too; burnt or More result in burnt flavors.
 It can have positive connotations such as “burnt sugars” in some tasting notes.